mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 specifying text patterns.
 Options permit searching groups of files, including all subdirectories of the starting point.
-One of the most common uses of grep is to find lines in configuration and log files specific to one user or one program.\
+One of the most common uses of grep is to find lines in configuration and log files specific to one user or one program.

     $ grep `whoami` /etc/passwd

-looks for the result of the `whoami` command in the password file, returning the user\'s account information, though with the password obscured.\
+looks for the result of the `whoami` command in the password file, returning the user's account information, though with the password obscured.

 ## df